Santa Maria Liberatrice a Monte Testaccio

 Santa Maria Liberatrice a Monte Testaccio is a 20th-century parochial church and titular church on the Monte Testaccio in Rome, dedicated to Mary, mother of Jesus.

 History

-Mosaic on facade; it depicts Pope Zachary, Saint Julitta, Saint Paul, Mary and Jesus, Saint Peter, Saint Cyricus and the emperor Theodosius I. This image reproduces frescos from the Cappella di Teodoto, of Santa Maria Antiqua.
+Mosaic on facade; it depicts Pope Zachary, Saint Julitta, Saint Paul, Mary and Jesus, Saint Peter, Saint Cyricus and Pope Theodore I. This image reproduces frescos from the Cappella di Teodoto, of Santa Maria Antiqua.

 Santa Maria Liberatrice a Monte Testaccio was built in 1908 to serve the new suburb at Monte Testaccio, and put in the care of the Salesian Order and the Oblates of St. Frances of Rome.
 It took its title and much of its artwork from the old church of Santa Maria Liberatrice in the Forum.

 On 5 February 1965, it was made a titular church to be held by a cardinal-deacon.